 Wednesday, December 4th, 2013

-The Annual Meeting of the Georgetown Historical Society will be held on Wednesday, December 4 at 7 PM in the Georgetown Library meeting room.
-We are very pleased to announce that our special guest speaker this year is Georgetown’s own Dan Meader.
+The Annual Meeting of the Georgetown Historical Society was held on Wednesday, December 4 at 7 PM in the Georgetown Library meeting room.
+We were very pleased that our special guest speaker this year was Georgetown’s own Dan Meader.
 Dan frequently appears on the new Travel Channel show Dig Fellas, airing on Wednesday nights at 8 PM.
 He also works for McInnis Auctioneers and was involved in the much publicized Kennedy auction earlier this year.
-We hope you will join us for what is sure to be an entertaining evening.
-Light refreshments will be served, and GHS merchandise will be available for sale.

 *CIVIL WAR EXHIBIT AT THE BROCKLEBANK MUSEUM!*